brandonfujii/octopus-bot/readme.md

 ```bash
 SLACK_ACCESS_TOKEN=your_slack_access_token FIREBASE_URI=your_firebase_url node app.js
 ```
+This allows the program to know which bot to use and where to store the created tasks.
 ## Usage
 Go to the channel that you've invited your bot to.
 For each command you'll be mentioning your bot (@yourbot):
 #### Adding a task